vltansky/cursor-conversations-mcp/docs/use-cases.md

-# Cursor Conversations MCP Server - Use Cases
+# Cursor Chat History MCP - Use Cases

-This document provides comprehensive use case examples for the Cursor Conversations MCP Server, organized by user type, scenario, and application domain.
+This document provides comprehensive use case examples for the Cursor Chat History MCP, organized by user type, scenario, and application domain.

 ## 🎯 Personal Development & Learning